 What's the best way to prevent gum disease?

 The best way is to maintain healthy dental habits throughout your lifetime, including brushing and flossing, making

 healthy food and beverage choices, and seeing the dentist regularly.
 But don't worry.
 Effective treatment exists for

 Will getting my teeth cleaned hurt?

 Our goal is to make sure every patient is completely comfortable throughout their care.
-Dr. Brent and our hygienists
+Dr. Brent and Dr. Owens along with our hygienists

 have a very gentle touch, and they communicate with you and listen to you every step of the way as they remove plaque